The Right to Manage

 - through collapse of the RTM company - if the company is wound up, is taken into receivership, goes into voluntary insolvency or is struck off, then the right to manage ceases to be exercisable and the management responsibility is restored to the landlord.
 (In this context, it is imperative that the secretary of the RTM company fully complies with the requirements of Companies House in the provision of annual returns and accounts).

-- through the appointment of a manager - Part 2 of the Landlord and Tenant Act 1987 provides that a Leasehold Valuation Tribunal may appoint a manager to take over and run the building.
+- through the appointment of a manager - Part 2 of the Landlord and Tenant Act 1987 provides that a First-tier Tribunal (Property Chamber) may appoint a manager to take over and run the building.
 Such an order may be in response to an application by any of the leaseholders, or by the landlord.
 Alternatively, the Tribunal may simply make an order that the right ceases to be exercisable by the RTM company.

 The grounds for an application under Part 2 are quite specific and are that the landlord, or the RTM company: